muskan1109/python_projects/README.md

 python3 <filename>
 ```

-Below is a short description of each program and how to run each program:
+Below is a short description of each program:

 **Program 1:** <br>
 Using the turtle library to create different circle patterns.
 Includes 5 .py files.